bf2fc6cc711aee1a0c2a/kas-fleet-manager/README.md

 3. Paste the token value in the `secrets/observability-config-access.token` file.

 ### Data Plane OSD cluster setup
-Kas-fleet-manager can be started without a dataplane OSD cluster, however, no Kafkas will be placed or provisioned.
+fleet-manager can be started without a dataplane OSD cluster, however, no Dinosaurs will be placed or provisioned.
 To setup a data plane OSD cluster, please follow the `Using an existing OSD cluster with manual scaling enabled` option in the [data-plane-osd-cluster-options.md](docs/data-plane-osd-cluster-options.md) guide.

 ### Populating Configuration
-1. Add your organization's `external_id` to the [Quota Management List Configurations](./docs/quota-management-list-configuration.md) if you need to create STANDARD kafka instances.
+1. Add your organization's `external_id` to the [Quota Management List Configurations](./docs/quota-management-list-configuration.md) if you need to create STANDARD dinosaur instances.
 Follow the guide in [Quota Management List Configurations](./docs/access-control.md)
 2. Follow the guide in [Access Control Configurations](./docs/access-control.md) to configure access control as required.
 3. Retrieve your ocm-offline-token from https://qaprodauth.cloud.redhat.com/openshift/token and save it to `secrets/ocm-service.token`
 4. Setup AWS configuration